 The most memorable of our driving in South Korea is the unimaginably excessive speed camera on its highways.
 Expect speed camera placed at intervals of 2 km to 3 km of each other.
 City roads are fitted with traffic light camera and speed camera (much lesser though).
 In suburban country roads, in addition to speed camera, the sheer number of speed bums are enough to drive any driver insane!!!

 This is when the use of GPS comes in handy and save the day (urhmm save traffic fines…I mean).
-The in-vehicle GPS will send an alert when the car is 2 km away from upcoming camera including the speed limits.
-Read more about it in my upcoming post on GPS.
+The in-vehicle GPS will send an alert (including the speed limit) when the car is 2 km away from upcoming camera.

 No Overtaking In Tunnels